galtproject/galtproject-docs/en/Whitepaper.md

 Both parties can withdraw their tokens only if they will confirm the deal and if land and real estate token have one or more Custodians.
 If there are no Custodian for token, Seller should register them, sign all necessary legal agreements and transfer land or real estate to Custodian.
 After that both parties can confirm the deal and withdraw tokens.

 If at any stage of the deal buyer or seller wants to cancel it.
 He can make a cancellation request.
-Cancellation request are reviewed by Oracles.
+Cancellation request are reviewed by Arbitrators.
 They can apply penalty on buyer or seller.

 #### Property trading with State registration
 In this case Galt Protocol should be integrated with Government property registry.
 After both seller's and buyer's tokens were transfered to escrow contract, state representetive (notary, judge or state registrator) registers deal in government registry.
 After property rights were transefered from buyer to seller, he confirms the deal in smart contract.